yeongunghan919/Two-sample-testing-for-intensity-functions-in-TDA/README.md

 ### `Per_Image_testing/`

-Implementation of the persistence image two-sample test (Moon and Lazar, 2023).
+This directory contains the implementation of the persistence image two-sample test.
 The implementation of the two-stage two-sample testing method is adapted from the code of Moon and Lazar (2023).
-This directory contains the implementation of the two-stage testing method based on persistence images.

 ### `results/`

-Stores processed experimental outputs.
+This directory contains processed experimental outputs.

 ### `data/`

-Data used in the experiments.
 This directory contains source code for generating the data used in the paper rather than the generated data themselves

 ### `Figures.ipynb`

-Jupyter notebook used to reproduce all figures in the paper.
+This is a jupyter notebook used to visualize the experimental results.